CS601-F21/project3-caracao718/README.md

 #### `GET /reviewsearch`

-This request will return a web page containing, at minimum, a text box and button.
+This httpRequest will return a web page containing, at minimum, a text box and button.
 When the user enters a query in the text box and clicks the button the `POST` method described below will be called.

 #### `POST /reviewsearch`

-The body of this request will look as follows: `query=term` where the value is a URL-encoded string.
+The body of this httpRequest will look as follows: `query=term` where the value is a URL-encoded string.

 You will return a web page listing all of the review search results.

 #### `GET /find`

-This request will return a web page containing, at minimum, a text box and button.
+This httpRequest will return a web page containing, at minimum, a text box and button.
 When the user enters a message in the text box and clicks the button the `POST` method described below will be called.

 #### `POST /find`

-The body of this request will look as follows: `asin=123456789` where the value is a URL-encoded string.
+The body of this httpRequest will look as follows: `asin=123456789` where the value is a URL-encoded string.

 You will return a web page listing all of the review and qa documents with the provided ASIN.